rasikanandana/mvp_ui_mock_v1/README.md

 test
-# MVP UI Mock V1 — GitHub Pages Ready.
+# MVP UI Mock V1 — GitHub Pages Ready..

 This repo is configured for GitHub Pages and Vite.
 Use it as a clean base if your current repo shows a blank page.